4 min read

 - Cardiac symptoms such as irregular heartbeat

-- Loss of blood (bruising, blood in stool, nosebleeds, anemia)
+- Loss of blood (bruising, blood in stool, nosebleed, anemia)

 - Seizures and other neurological disorders